-uman history seeps from the pores of this land - generations of nomads, farmers, builders, warriors, explorers, traders, miners, and ranchers have traipsed the Colorado Plateau and called it home.
+uman history seeps from the pores of this land generations of nomads, farmers, builders, warriors, explorers, traders, miners, and ranchers have traipsed the Colorado Plateau and called it home.
 Nowhere is this more evident than in the southeast corner of this Grand Circle where remote canyons have nurtured civilizations for hundreds of years.
 Tens of thousands of people once lived here, building villages along every creek and near every small, life-giving spring.
-Travel for a day in this part of the Circle and you'll see their traces: small granaries tucked inconspicuously up under rock outcroppings, circles of sunken stones still noting kivas, places of ceremony.
+Travel for a day in this part of the Circle and you ll see their traces: small granaries tucked inconspicuously up under rock outcroppings, circles of sunken stones still noting kivas, places of ceremony.
 Remnants of their homes litter sage-covered plains and mesas.
-But time and water - those same sculptors of the canyons - wreak havoc on ancient walls.
-One of the Grand Circle's newest national monuments, Canyons of the Ancients, was recently created to help protect some of these fabulous sites.
+But time and water-those same sculptors of the canyons-wreak havoc on ancient walls.
+One of the Grand Circle's newest national monuments, Canyons of the Ancients, was recently created The best-known treasures here are Mesa Verde, Chaco Canyon, and Canyon de Chelly.
+Mesa Verde first caught explorers attention because it s so well preserved: whole towns protected from weather because they were built in high, dry cliff alcoves.
+Brooms and sandals, grinding stones and dog-hair weavings capture images of life 800 years ago.
+Archaeologists to help protect some of these fabulous sites.